RobRendell/gTove/README.md

 * Support uploading and viewing PDFs.
 * A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Freehand drawing tool improvements
-* Menu item "Copy..." in tabletops browser, creates a new tabletop with all the same settings (grid scale details, pieces roster columns etc).
 * Some mechanism to customise the tabletop background from grey.
 "Nice-to-have to fill the tablecloth with either a repeating tile or image or gradient."

 ---